darkziah/playlist/openspec/project.md

 - **Hosting / Infra (flexible by design):**
   - Client is built as a Vite React app and can be deployed to static hosts (e.g. Netlify, Cloudflare Pages, etc.).
   - Server is a Hono app suitable for Bun, Node, or edge runtimes.
+  - `expo-web` is an Expo Router app targeting web (and compatible with native) and is run locally with `bun run dev` inside `expo-web/`.
 - **Ecosystem Libraries:**
   - TanStack (Router, Query, Form), Radix UI, Lucide, Sonner, Tailwind 4.
   - These are considered part of the standard stack; new UI or data‑flow patterns should integrate with them rather than introduce competing abstractions.